ammarasyad/FortniteCompanion/README.md

 * **Q: Why the app is so huge for just like this?
 50 megs for just like this, wow!**\
   A: Because in order for the Challenges, Locker, and Item Shop to be user friendly, the assets of the items are required.
 Currently, I don’t have a server to host those assets, so for now I decided to store them in the app.
 In the future, I will make the assets an optional download to reduce the app size although the items’ icons will not appear.
 * **Q: The locker page is sophisticated.
 But why I still can’t change my skin using this app?**\
   A: I still haven’t figured out the behind the scenes of that thing, so it isn’t possible yet.
-If you’re a good reverse engineer you can help me find out how POST .../EquipBattleRoyaleCustomization works and make a pull request here.
+If you’re a good reverse engineer you can help me find out how POST [.../EquipBattleRoyaleCustomization](https://github.com/Amrsatrio/FortniteCompanion/blob/master/app/src/main/java/com/tb24/fn/model/command/EquipBattleRoyaleCustomization.java) works and make a pull request here.
-* **Q: Will there be an iOS version of this?
+* **Q: Will there be an iOS version of this?**\
   A: Not anytime soon.
-I’m a total noob on iOS app development.
-Plus, I don’t think theres many players with iPhone 6 or earlier which can’t run FN Mobile which means this isn’t in my priority list.
+I’m a total default on iOS app development, and it takes a lot of time to master Swift and/or Objective-C. Plus, I don’t think there’s many players with iPhone 6 or earlier which can’t run FN Mobile which means this isn’t in my priority list.

 ## To-do
 * View all owned banners and apply them